iai-group/arxivdigest-recommenders/README.md

 * Python 3.6+
 * MongoDB or Redis &mdash; Used to cache responses from the Semantic Scholar API (can be disabled)
-* Elasticsearch &mdash; Used by the Hybrid recommender for topic search
+* Elasticsearch &mdash; Used by the Previously Cited and Topic Search recommender for topic search

 ## Setup